 2014 was an incredible year for the entertainment industry.
 We didn’t only have incredible films and albums but also, unforgettable TV Shows such as True Detective, The Leftovers and amazing new seasons of Game of Thrones, Homeland and others!
 To conclude the year, here are the best films and albums of 2014!

 01. “The Tribe” by Miroslav Slaboshpitsky (Ukraine): Cinema is the universal language and Slaboshpitsky proves it in this incredible film where deaf and mute people communicate by sign languages with no subtitles on.
 The film is composed by scenes with no cuts and the story happens in a school of a gang of violent teenagers.

-02. “Mommy” by Xavier Dolan (Canada): Dolan’s best film so far is a funny, chocking, edgy and a beautiful experience about a woman trying to survive the hard-working middle class of Canada with her crazy and disrespectful son.
-Mixing what’s best from modern influences, Mommy is the most fresh cinema happening right now.
+02. “Mommy” by Xavier Dolan (Canada): Dolan’s best film so far is a funny, shocking, edgy and a beautiful experience about a woman trying to survive the hard-working middle class of Canada with her crazy and disrespectful son.
+Mixing what’s best from modern influences, Mommy is the freshest cinema happening right now.

 03. “Whiplash” by Damien Chazelle (USA): The Black Swan goes Jazz of the year, Whiplash is not only interesting and breathtaking but the structure of the story is very different, making this film a crazy jazz dance that will shake your bones out of your chair.
 Not mentioning great well deserved acting Oscar nominations!

 04. “Birdman or The Unexpected Virtue of Ignorance” by Alejandro González Inárritu (USA): As everybody keeps saying, Birdman is brilliant!
 It’s also Black Swanish but very interesting because of its form- a film without cuts.
 The cinematography here is perfect and the script is very well written when it comes to separate the reality from the madness.
 Simply genius!